Pardhu448/CLIx_Dashboard/README.md

 # CLIx_Dashboard
 A data dashboard for CLIx, TISS, Mumbai.
-It is based on Flask, ReactJS and Apache Superset.
+It is based on Flask, React and Apache Superset.